AAAIUSC/game1/README.md

 3. Based on the number of guesses you guessed, you will get a score.
 The more guesses you needed before you guessed correctly, the higher your score.
 The lower your score, the better.

-  * Winners will have a higher seeding for the next game and will have a better opportunity for prizes.
+  * Winners will have a higher seeding for the next game and prizes in the form of starbucks gift cards.
+    1. 1st gets 50 dollar gift card
+    2. 2nd gets 25 dollar gift card
+    3. 3rd gets 10 dollar gift card
+    4. Lucky submitter who stays until the end gets 10 dollar gift card

   * Check the python script for sample code
   * http://aaaiusc.com/games/aaaiGame1Demo.py